-The District may accept application for increasing meter size upon payment of the difference between the system expansion fee, the Water Authority capacity fee from the smaller to the larger meter, the cost for a "meter move", and for a new lateral, if needed.
-(Also see $\square$ 3.12.7 and 3.12.8.)
+The District may accept application for increasing meter size upon payment of the District and Water Authority capacity fees (difference between the smaller and the larger meter), the cost for a new meter, and if necessary, a "meter move", new lateral, and/or old lateral termination.
+Similar payment will be required if an increase in meter size is found necessary for currently served properties with proposed tenant improvements, site expansions, residential ADUs, new development or redevelopment.
+(Also see Section 3.12.7 and 3.12.8.)